unepwcmc/icca-registry/README.md

 ICCA Registry
 ===========================

+The ICCA Registry website is an online information platform for Indigenous and Community Conserved Areas, where communities themselves provide data, case studies, maps, photos and stories which result in useful statistics and analysis on featured ICCAs around the world.

 # Installation

 icca-registry is a pretty standard Rails application, backed by a Postgres database.
 To install icca-registry, proceed with the usual commands:
 ```
 git clone https://github.com/unepwcmc/icca-registry.git icca-registry
 cd icca-registry